 - Lost income

 - Pain and suffering

 The state imposes a time limit, known as a statute of limitations, on how long you can wait before filing a lawsuit to recover damages.
-The time limit is two years for both injury to person and to property.
+The time limit is two years for both injuries to the person and to the property.